Do your kids always find their presents before Christmas? Keep scrolling to find out where to hide Christmas presents this year!

 Under the Sink

 The underside of a bathroom or kitchen sink makes a nice place to hide presents.
-It’s perfect for families with young children who are old enough to not be playing hide and seek in the cabinets.
+It’s perfect for families with young children who keep the cupboards locked.

 Or whose kids are old enough not to be looking under the sink for cleaning supplies for fear of chores (namely teenagers!)